Bradycardia: The Most Common Complication of Eating Disorders

 • Under 40 bpm: A heart rate consistently under 40 bpm is most likely a cause for concern in malnourished individuals and requires additional medical monitoring.

-Treatment for bradycardia
+Treatment for Bradycardia

 Bradycardia typically resolves with nutritional rehabilitation and improved body weight by treating the underlying eating disorder.